The Jungle Book (2016 film): Plot

-In the jungles of 1890s India, Mowgli is an orphaned boy raised by the wolf Raksha and her pack, led by Akela, ever since he was brought to them as an infant by the black panther Bagheera.
-Bagheera trains Mowgli to learn the ways of the wolves, but he faces certain challenges and falls behind his wolf siblings, while Akela objects to him using human "tricks", like building tools, instead of learning the ways of the pack.

-One day, during the dry season, the jungle animals gather to drink the water that remains as part of a truce during a drought that enables the jungle's wildlife to drink without fear of their predators.
-The truce is disrupted when a murderous and vicious Bengal tiger named Shere Khan arrives, detecting Mowgli's scent in the crowd.
-Consumed by a vendetta against humans for scarring him with fire, he threatens to kill Mowgli at the end of the drought.
+In the jungles of 1890s India, an orphaned boy named Mowgli lives among a pack of wolves led by Akela.
+One day, during the dry season, the jungle animals gather to drink the remaining water as part of an ancient truce.
+The gathering is disrupted by Shere Khan, a murderous Bengal tiger who threatens to kill Mowgli at the end of the drought.
 After the drought ends, the wolves debate whether or not they should keep Mowgli.
-Mowgli decides to leave the jungle for the safety of his pack.
-Bagheera volunteers to guide him to the nearby "man-village".
+Mowgli decides to leave the jungle for the safety of his family, and Bagheera, a black panther, volunteers to guide him to the nearby "man-village".

-En route, Shere Khan ambushes them, but Mowgli manages to escape amidst a buffalo stampede.
-Later, Mowgli meets an enormous python named Kaa, who hypnotizes him.
-While under her influence, Mowgli sees a vision of his father being killed by Shere Khan while protecting him.
-Kaa attempts to devour Mowgli, but she is attacked by a brown bear named Baloo who rescues the unconscious Mowgli.
-Mowgli later awakens and retrieves some difficult-to-access honey for Baloo as repayment, with the two bonding in the process.
-Mowgli agrees to stay with Baloo until the winter season arrives.
-Meanwhile, upon learning that Mowgli has left the jungle, Shere Khan kills Akela and threatens the pack to lure Mowgli out.
+Shere Khan ambushes the pair on their way to the man-village, but Mowgli manages to escape by hiding amid a buffalo stampede caused by the tiger, and later encounters a seductive Indian python named Kaa, who hypnotizes him.
+While under her influence, Mowgli sees a vision of his father being killed by Shere Khan while trying to protect him.
+She also explains that there is a mysterious light called the Red Flower (fire) which brings destruction to anything it touches.
+Kaa attempts to devour Mowgli, but he is rescued by a bear named Baloo.
+Mowgli retrieves honey for Baloo as repayment and agrees to stay with him until the winter season arrives.
+Upon learning that Mowgli has left the jungle, Shere Khan kills Akela and threatens the pack to lure Mowgli out.